Joey-Destroyah/NKDR-ReOptimized/README.md

 e.g. The W88 got shrunk to a MUCH more reasonable size and mass and a new description, and I'm planning on giving the JASSM a terminal weave and the Tomahawk a Pop-up attack.
 Unfortunately, the plumes for each missile are **hardcoded into the model files, and not in the configs**, so I cannot change or get rid of the plumes.
 I don't blame harpwner since the mod's code was originally made for **1.3.1, from a DECADE AGO, 2015**

+== TO DO ==

+Add W76 MIRVS (using the preexisiting MIRV models; Credits to Harpwner ofc) Fine-tune MLRS Rockets and try to fix their cluster bomb explosions